SarthakOnYt/Mern_X_Ai/README.md

 **MarkAI** is a lightweight, user-friendly, web-based benchmarking tool built to assess the performance of AI models.
 It offers detailed insights into model behavior including accuracy, inference time, and system resource usage, making it ideal for developers, IT professionals, and researchers.

+#HOW TO RUN
+Due to Issues b/w HTTP and HTTPS we are not properly able to hoste the site without ssl certificate So in order to runthis site simply go into "Backend folder and run {main.py}" then go into INDEX.JS and modify server ip to local ip at port 5000

 ---

 ## 👥 Team CodeStorm